naninovel/docs/docs/guide/text-printers.md

 To display more than one bubble (or any other) printer at a time, add custom printers.

 ::: tip
 It could be tedious to manually specify positions for aligning bubble printers with the associated actors.
-Check [the topic on our forum](https://forum.naninovel.com/viewtopic.php?t=647) for an example on automating the ordeal.
+Check [the tutorial on our wiki](https://discord.com/channels/545676116871086080/1369981077958955079) for an example on automating the ordeal.
 :::

 ## Adding Custom Printers